10 Important Qualities of a Good Mother!

 Ohhhh….. forgiveness!

 This is a tough quality for anyone to master.
-It takes practice, patience, and humbleness.
+It takes practice, patience, and humility.

-When it comes to our children, forgiveness is something that is crucial to help our children thrive.
+When it comes to our children, forgiveness is crucial to help our children thrive.

-Because our children are constantly learning and mistakes are bound to happen, opting to be forgiving and flexible is key.
-Perfecting this quality is one of the most valuable things we should hope to obtain—not only as a mother but as a person.
+Because our children constantly learn and mistakes are bound to happen, it is key to be forgiving and flexible.
+Perfecting this quality is one of the most valuable things we should hope to obtain—not only as mothers but also as people.

-Being quick to anger, holding a grudge, and being slow to forgive are poisonous not only to ourselves but to our children.
+Being quick to anger, holding a grudge, and being slow to forgive are poisonous to ourselves and our children.

-By being a forgiving mother we are also modeling such behavior, thus indirectly instilling it in our children and leading by example.
+By being forgiving mothers, we also model such behavior, thus indirectly instilling it in our children and leading by example.

-Another point to make here is that as mothers, we are constantly telling our children to ask for forgiveness when they do something wrong.
-However, we must also remember that this also applies to us as well.
+Another point is that as mothers, we constantly tell our children to ask for forgiveness when they do something wrong.
+However, we must also remember that this also applies to us.

-Get rid of all bitterness, rage, and anger, brawling and slander, along with every form of malice.
-Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
+Get rid of all bitterness, rage, anger, brawling, and slander, along with every form of malice.
+Be kind and compassionate to one another, forgiving each other, just as in Christ; God forgave you.
 Ephesians 4:31-32

 9. Acknowledges Flaws

-Acknowledging your own flags is one of the most important qualities of a good mother.
+Acknowledging your flags is one of the most essential qualities of a good mother.

-You see… being a good mother does mean you are perfect.
-And it is important that our children understand that.
+You see, being a good mother does not mean you are perfect, and our children must understand that.

-When we acknowledge our own flaws and choose to work on them we teach our kids that perfection is unattainable.
-Instead, what we should focus on, is to work on being the best version of ourselves.
+When we acknowledge our flaws and choose to work on them, we teach our kids that perfection is unattainable.
+Instead, we should focus on being the best version of ourselves.

 10. Flexible

-If one thing we know about motherhood is that every day is different!
-And because of that, being flexible is key to keep our sanity.
+One thing we know about motherhood is that every day is different!
+And because of that, being flexible is vital to keeping our sanity.

-As a checklist lover and to-do list enthusiast freak of nature, I can tell you that flexibility has been a work in progress for me.
+As a checklist lover and to-do list enthusiast freak of nature, I can tell you that flexibility has been a work in progress.
 I function best with structure and a plan, and God knows that motherhood can be anything but structured or predictable.

 It isn’t always about how we think things should be done and how we think things should go.
-We should always leave room for discussions, change of plans, and allowing our kids to also make decisions.
+We should always leave room for discussions and change of plans and allow our kids to make decisions.

-Flexibility gives us the ability to handle things as they come when they come—and that, helps us stay sane!
+Flexibility allows us to handle things as they come when they come—which helps us stay sane!

 Related Articles: